Travel for family bonding

 Being grateful for small things

 Travelling helps appreciate small things in life which we may have taken for granted.
-For eg, imagine the pleasure of a hot shower after a long trek in the mountains.
+For example, imagine the pleasure of a hot shower after a long trek in the mountains.
 A meal enjoyed together, uninterrupted in the lap of nature, can be blissful.
-While undertaking small activities such as packing of bags or preparing a day pack, children learn to plan and prioritise, understand their roles and responsibilities better.
+These are the simple yet profound moments of family bonding travel that remind us of our shared joys.
+While undertaking small activities such as packing bags or preparing a day pack, children learn to plan and prioritise, understand their roles and responsibilities better.

 Learning from new experience

 Visiting new places creates new experiences.
 When we see a new place, we feel it through our senses.
-It’s our direct experience so it expands our awareness, which then get stored in our brain and remains for forever.
+It’s our direct experience so it expands our awareness, which then gets stored in our brain and remains forever.
 We can learn about new places, new people and their culture, their language and their ways.
 Dealing with everything new builds patience.
 It makes us adjust our pace.
-Children in particular get benefitted from experiencing all of these at a young age which expand their cognitive capability immensely.
+Children in particular benefit immensely from experiencing all of these at a young age.
+It's not just travel; it's travel bonding a path to personal and collective growth.

 New skills and perspectives